instacart/formula/docs/index.md

 }
 ```

-The callback block uses a DSL to provide access to `Transition.Factory` which has the `transition` and `none`
+The listener block uses a DSL to provide access to `Transition.Factory` which has the `transition` and `none`
 utility functions (take a look at that class for other utility functions).

 Now that we defined our state management, let's connect it to our `RenderView`.